-This four-semester course is primarily delivered via a case-based format and integrates advanced level content in focused history taking, focused physical examination, development of diagnostic reasoning, pharmacotherapeutics and therapeutic/diagnostic procedures.
+This is the second in a series of four courses that are primarily delivered via a case-based format that integrate advanced level content in focused history taking, focused physical examination, development of diagnostic reasoning, pharmacotherapeutics and therapeutic/diagnostic procedures.
 Learners will also revisit didactic topics such as evidence-based practice, effective patient communication, ethical decision making, and professionalism.
-These courses signal the formal transition to practice, incorporating topics such as the business of medicine, access of resources for patients, systems-based practice, and advanced training (e.g. MAT training).
-(EPAs 1, 2, 3, 4, 6, 10, 11, 13)
+These courses signal the formal transition to practice, incorporating topics such as access of resources for patients, systems-based practice, and advanced training (e.g. MOUD training).
+(EPAs 1, 2, 3, 4, 6, 10, 11, 13) Program

-PAS 5251: Clinical Seminar I
+Prerequisite Courses PAS 5251: Clinical Seminar I